paulshorey/colorful-console-logger/README.md

 # About

-Made by Paul for projects listed on PaulShorey.com, for future projects, for future clients and employers, for everyone.
+Made by [Paul Shorey](https://paulshorey.com) for personal projects, for future clients and employers, for everyone.
 This is a work in progress.